sierradavis/sierradavis/README.md

 ### My Name is Sierra 👋

 I am a Data Scientist at the Children’s Mercy Research Institute.
 I use data science methods to answer challenging research questions.
 I have a background in medical informatics programming, data integration and data analysis.
-I'm also learning how web3 can help solve interesting problems.
+I have several years of experience designing, developing, and owning analyses supporting use cases such as quality improvement, statistical analysis, and research.
+As a leader, I continuously develop my skills to increase my capabilities to serve my stakeholders and team.

+I am also passionate about supporting initiatives that strive to improve diversity within the data science community.
 Outside of work, I love to spend time with my family.
 Feel free to contact me to connect.

-- 📫 How to reach me: ssdavis@cmh.edu
+- 📫 How to reach me: davis dot sierra @ protonmail dot com

 <!--
 **sierradavis/sierradavis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.